Brown Marmorated Stink Bug season requires increased inspection in New Zealand and Australia

 British Ports Association rolls out its sustainability charter

-The British Ports Association (BPA) has published its new sustainable development charter which commits to supporting the dual aims of a strong and healthy environment and a thriving economy.
+The British Ports Association (BPA) has published its new sustainability charter which commits to supporting the dual aims of a strong and healthy environment and a thriving economy.

 Astonishingly, 90 percent of the UK population lives within 30 miles of the coast, and no part of the UK is more than 70 miles from it.
 The Charter notes action underway for shoreside power with some British ports having already installed shoreside power for smaller vessels such as fishing boats and leisure craft.
 For the majority of ports, particularly those handling large vessels such as cruise ships and large cargo vessels, the installation cost is currently prohibitively high.
-However, all major ports in England (and many others in the rest of the Continue reading “British Ports Association rolls out its sustainability charter”
+However, all major ports in England (and many others in the rest of the UK) will have produced air quality plans that include assessments on shoreside power by May 2019.
+Continue reading “British Ports Association rolls out its sustainability charter”

 Storm Emma wreaks havoc on Holyhead Marina